“There is nowhere to go but everywhere”

 What we Ordered: Fresh fish with mixed seafood & seafood risotto

-Portovenere is not technically part of the five villages, but it is accessible by boat, and I highly recommend a visit!
+Portovenere is not technically part of the five villages, but it is accessible by boat or car, and I highly recommend a visit!
 Lined with cute local shops and delicious fresh seafood restaurants on the marina, this colorful town has a softer, quieter feel and is relatively flat!

 *Note* – street parking is very difficult to find and costs €2 per hour.

 What we Ordered: Stuffed Mussels (can’t get enough of them, and can’t beat the price for €10!) and Pesto Green Salad with Green Beans.

 There are heaps of swimming areas and even sandy beaches near the marina that are quite crowded with both locals and tourists alike.
 If you don’t have kids and laying out in the sun for hours on a beach doesn’t sound like your idea of a good time, simply continue further up towards the castle and take the stairs down to the sea, which is just around the bend.
 Here is a neat panorama photo of the juxtaposition of the marina to the right and the sea to the left.
 There’s even a neat cave to check out!
 Bring your snorkel gear and fins (optional) and have a look!
 There are also plenty of places for cliff jumping here as well.

 Lord Byron was an English poet during the romantic movement, and it was said that he swam from Portovenere all the way down the coast past Monterosso, the furthest and most Western village of the Cinque Terre.
 This was his stomping grounds and the perfect place to get our artistic juices flowing!

 If you get hungry after a refreshing dip in the sea, simply wander the streets for a pizza, focaccia, or panini.
 There are plenty abound!
 Also, if you’re lucky, you might get to take a picture with the pants of a really, really big Italian dude hanging above you.